 The Church of Peace, a massively impressive 17th-century wooden church and UNESCO Heritage Site, is located in Swidnica’s northern corner.
 Embodying the city’s past better than a history book, the church was built during a few years of between-battle calm and was intended to symbolize Protestant and Catholic co-existence.
 Its seemingly neglected German cemetery distinctly marks the point when Swidnica shifted from Germany to Poland after the war.

 If you go:

 As Swidnica is only an hour away from Wroclaw, it makes for a nice day-trip.
 Buses run nearly every hour and cost around $5USD/one way.
 There are a few hotel options in Swidnica averaging around $50USD/night.
-Learn a bit of Polish before you check-in, as English is not as wide-spread or common as it will be in Wroclaw.
+Learn a bit of Polish before you check-in, as English isn’t as widespread or common as it is in Wroclaw.

 Founded on a history of German pottery schools and later continued by professional Polish artisans, all of the pottery in Boleslawiec is made by hand in assembly-line fashion.
 The complex, painted patterns are meticulously crafted with foam stamps, and each of the town’s pottery factories markets its own distinct patterns.

 Don’t forget to stop and have a photo taken in front of the life-sized pitcher and cup on the side of the road leading into town!